Coolest stretch of nights since June arriving

 JACKSONVILLE, Fla - A major cold front is not arriving and you won’t even get a break in the heat during the day, but if you are an early riser you may feel a bit of fall in the air across the greater Jacksonville area.

-It was the first week of June, nearly three months ago when we last saw a couple nights around 66 degrees.
+It was the first week of June, nearly three months ago, when we last saw a couple nights dip to around 66 degrees.

 After a month in September when every day topped above average, the dry air setting in will help lower nightly lows to a typical October threshold.

-Jacksonville’s typical average low temperature October 1st is 66 and drops to 55 by the end of the month.
+Jacksonville’s typical average low temperature on Oct.
+1 is 66, and that drops to 55 by the end of the month.

-Heat and humidity has been anything except average during September chart topping hottest average ranking for Jacksonville.
+Heat and humidity has been anything but average during September, a chart-topping hottest average ranking for Jacksonville.

 Enjoy a taste of Autumn now and expect to feel more consistent cool by the end of the October.